-To minimize the risk of induced arrhythmia, patients initiated or reinitiated on sotalol should be placed in a facility that can provide continuous cardiac monitoring.
-Do not initiate sotalol therapy if the baseline QTc is longer than 450 msec.
-If the QT interval prolongs to 500 msec or greater, reduce dose, reduce rate of infusion, or discontinue drug.
+To minimize the risk of induced arrhythmia, patients initiated or reinitiated on IV sotalol or converted from IV to oral therapy should be placed in a facility that can provide continuous cardiac monitoring and calculations of creatinine clearance.
+Do not initiate sotalol therapy if the baseline QTc is longer than 450 milliseconds.
+If the QT interval prolongs to 500 milliseconds or greater, reduce dose, reduce rate of infusion, or discontinue drug.
 Adjust dosing interval based on creatinine clearance .

 Available Dosage Forms: